openhealthcare/opal/doc/docs/reference/javascript/test_helper.md

 The helper has the following functions.

 `newEpisode` provides a new episode.
-It needs to passed in rootScope as as part of getting a new episode we update the rootSchema to have the schema information about subrecords.
+It needs to passed in rootScope as part of getting a new episode we update the rootSchema to have the schema information about subrecords.
+One can pass in an optional dictionary as the second argument as the args to make the episode.
+Otherwise it will be created with the data from `getEpisodeData`.

 `getEpisodeData` provides the raw data as pull in from the episode api.

+`newPatient` provides a new patient.
+It needs to be passed in rootScope.
+As it will update the rootScope.fields as part of making a new patient.

+`getPatientData` provides the raw data as pulled in from the patient api.

 ##### Data Loaders